Dutch vs. German: 10 Similarities and Differences

 7. Spelling Rules

-Dutch and German languages display distinct differences in their spelling rules, which can pose challenges for learners.
+Dutch and German languages display distinct differences in their spelling rules,

 While Dutch follows a more phonetic spelling system, German employs complex spelling rules with numerous exceptions.